-Invest in Youth enhances the academic abilities, life prospects and self-confidence of struggling learners in Seattle Public Schools.
+We enhance the academic abilities, self-confidence and life prospects of young learners in Seattle Public Schools.

 Invest in Youth envisions a community where all children are confident, capable learners who engage with and look for solutions to the challenges around them.